-He helped build the evidence-base for the switch from presumptive treatment to parasite-based diagnosis for malaria before treatment, supported the Uganda Ministry of Health with the change of anti-malarial treatment policy to artemisinin-based combination therapy (ACT) along with engaging the private sector in to provide affordable and accessible ACTs, and spearheaded the establishment of a national research centre for malaria in Uganda.
+In his 20+ years in this sector, he has helped to build the evidence-base for the switch from presumptive treatment to parasite-based diagnosis for malaria before treatment, supported the Uganda Ministry of Health with the change of anti-malarial treatment policy to artemisinin-based combination therapy (ACT) along with engaging the private sector in to provide affordable and accessible ACTs, and spearheaded the establishment of a national research centre for malaria in Uganda.

 Before joining Malaria Consortium, James worked at the national and district levels in Uganda on communicable disease control and in neurosurgery.
 He remains actively involved in operational research on communicable diseases.